Are you a habitual worrier?

 Do you worry about specific things or do you worry about anything and everything?

-In this article, let’s explore a powerful technique that can help when you can’t stop worrying about something that may potentially happen, therefore, it may be a legitimate concern, but worrying about it may not be helping you.
+In this article, we will explore a powerful technique that can help when you can’t stop worrying about something that may potentially happen (thus, can be a legitimate concern), but worrying about it may not be helping you.

-Rachel is a 35 year old nurse who was worried about failing her licensing exam.
-When people told her that she was worrying too much, her mind rationalized and justified that it is legitimate worry.
+Rachel is a 35-year-old nurse who was worried about failing her licensing exam.
+When people told her that she was worrying too much, her mind rationalized and justified that it is a legitimate worry.
 She was getting trapped in the other meaning of the acronym “FEAR” i.e. False Evidence Appearing Real”

 So what advice would you give Rachel to help her stop worrying after she has done what she could do to prepare?

-1. Recognized what part of her concern was in her influence.
+- Recognize what part of her concern was within her influence.

-2. Realize what thoughts were making her worry and stress
+- Realize what thoughts cause her to worry and stress

 Step 1: Recognize

-Rachel realized that she is so worried about failing that she is not able to sleep at night and feels tense most of the time.
+Rachel realized her sleeplessness and her tense feeling were caused by her constant worry about failing.
 She recognized that preparing for her exam was in her control but the results were not.
 The result was an outside event, but her thoughts and behavior were adding to that stress and worry which were within her control.

 Step 2: Realize

-She went thru the following dialogue with me (abbreviated as Dr below) which helped her realize the thinking pattern leading to this worrying.
+She went through the following dialogue with me (abbreviated as Dr below) which helped her realize the thinking pattern leading to this worrying.